Wind and Solar Power Surpass Coal in the US

 Conclusion: The Clean Energy Transition is Here

-As we move forward, the focus must remain on accelerating the deployment of solar and wind power, modernizing the grid, and ensuring a just transition for workers in the coal industry.
-The shift to renewables is more than an environmental necessity; it is an economic and social opportunity that will define the future of energy in America.
+As we go forward, the imperative is to continue to drive the deployment of solar and wind power, grid modernization, and a just transition for coal workers.
+Transitioning to renewables is not just an environmental imperative; it is an economic and social chance that will shape the future of energy in America.

 1. How much coal is used in the US?